v-Alenz/v-Alenz/README.md

 Passionate about the "old fashioned way" of programming I refuse everithing that needs an IDE to be written.

-I have been interested in Math and Computer sience as long as I can remember, in my spare time I'm developing my own Kernel (just for fun ;-) ).
+I have been interested in Math and Computer as long as I can remember, in my spare time I'm now developing my own Kernel (just for fun ;-) ).

-I'm a proud supporter of the Free Software Foundation and I have a picture of Richard Stallman on my nightstand to protect me while I sleep.
+I'm a proud supporter of the Free Software Foundation and I have a picture of Richard Stallman on my nightstand to protect me while I'm sleeping.

 ---